Table of contents

 The exercise of creating and running customer surveys is a beneficial one only if it leads to improvement in customer experience.

 This is where how you analyze customer feedback becomes important.
-You should be able to not only unearth actionable insights from survey data, but also categorize these insights, and make them consumable for everyone, and forward it to the right teams for action.
+You should be able to not only unearth actionable insights from survey data, but also categorize these insights, make them consumable for everyone, and forward them to the right teams for action.
 Doing this is key to ensuring that your processes and policies are always up to date with customers’ needs.

 For instance, if you discover that 90% of customers have rated housekeeping 1/5, that’s a serious red flag and you’d want to notify your housekeeping team immediately about it.
 The team can then review their internal processes to find out ways in which they can improve service, match customer expectations and prevent churn.

-Customer feedback from surveys not only helps make strategic improvements to internal processes (long-term changes) but also provide your brand the opportunity to fix issues promptly, in real-time.
+Customer feedback from surveys not only helps make strategic improvements to internal processes (long-term changes) but also provides your brand the opportunity to fix issues promptly, in real-time.

 The faster you take action on a customer’s feedback, the easier it is to win over their trust and loyalty.
 It could even make all the difference between them switching to a competitor and championing your brand.